AtomicMegaNerd/py_pinyin_txt/README.md

 ### Update PATH

-You may need to add Python directories to your path to make it work:
+You may need to add Python directories to your path to make it work (replace USERNAME with the correct name for your home directory on the Windows example):

-* On Windows add *\AppData\Roaming\Python\Python38\Scripts* to your PATH.
+* On Windows add *C:\Users\USERNAME\AppData\Roaming\Python\Python38\Scripts* to your PATH.
 * On Mac/Linux you may need to add *$HOME/.local/bin* to your PATH.

+Check the [pip documentation](https://pip.pypa.io/en/stable/) for more information.

 ## Usage